 Starting salary – £18,000 raising to £21,000 upon successful completion of training

 Full time 37.5 hours per week Location: Sheffield

 Support Dogs are looking to recruit an enthusiastic, motivated and driven Assistance Dog Instructor to join our forward thinking Training Department.
 The role involves working with clients with disabilities from all stages of the application and training process, through to post qualification as Assistance Dog partnership.

-This is a great opportunity for someone who wants to be part of training dogs and working with people to transform the lives of people with epilepsy, physical disabilities and children with autism.
-Over time there could also be the opportunity for the right person to progress from Trainee to Trainer to Instructor (with a starting salary of £20,000).
+This is a great opportunity for an experienced instructor to be a part of training dogs to transform the lives of people with epilepsy, physical disabilities and children with autism.

-Three referees to cover at least the past 5 years, one is to be your present or last employer whichever is relevant to your current situation.
-Open references/character references from family and/or friends will not be accepted.
-Please ensure that you provide a chronological history of your time spent since leaving education, giving reasons for leaving a position.
-Ensure to record any periods of study or voluntary work.
+Three referees to cover at least the past 5 years, one of these are to be your present or most recent employer, whichever is relevant to your current situation.
+Open references/character references from family/friends are not accepted.
+Please ensure to provide a chronological history of your time spent since leaving education and give the reasons for leaving a position.

 Closing date – unspecified

 Successful applicants will be invited to interview.
 Successful candidates at interview will then be invited back for practical assessments.

 All interviews and assessments will be held at Support Dogs Training Centre, Sheffield, South Yorkshire.
 Dates to be confirmed.

 Please try our Volunteer Page for more information about how you can make a difference to the lives of children with autism and adults with epilepsy and disability.